petaverse-cloud/pv-docs-site/docs/petority/2_accounts/5_account-deletion.md

 ---

 # Delete Your Account
-Sometimes, you may decide to part ways with your Wagguracy account.
+Sometimes, you may decide to part ways with your WAGGURACY account.
 This guide provides a step-by-step process for deleting your account, along with essential information and solutions to common questions.
 See: [Data Deletion Instructions](/docs/data-deletion-instructions).

-To delete your Wagguracy account, you can follow these steps:
+To delete your WAGGURACY account, you can follow these steps:
-1. Open the Wagguracy App and Log In:
+1. Open the WAGGURACY App and Log In:

-    Begin by opening the Wagguracy app and logging in to your account.
+    Begin by opening the WAGGURACY app and logging in to your account.
 2. Access Account Settings:

     Click on **User** > **Settings**.